sidebar hamburger menu

 Connection to ELS for Apache Tomcat Repository

 This guide outlines the steps needed to integrate the TuxCare ELS for Apache Tomcat repository into your Java application.
-The repository provides trusted Java libraries that can be easily integrated into your Maven as well as Gradle project.
+The repository provides trusted Java libraries that can be easily integrated into your Maven and Gradle projects.

 Step 1: Get user credentials